scmschmidt/trento_checks_for_supportconfig/README.md

   - `filesystem_type`\
     one of: `resource_managed`, `simple_mount`, `mixed_fs_types`

-> :bulb: Currently `provider` gets detected automatically in case of AWS or Azure only.
+  > :bulb: Currently only `provider` gets detected automatically (except for Nutanix).
   > In future versions all environment information will be discovered automatically.

   > :bulb: The environment information also can be provided when running the checks.

 Should the start of a host container fail, check the container logs (see [Troubleshooting](#Troubleshooting) below).